We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - strings of mucus in or around the eyes

-- excess tears, to compensate
+- excess tears, to compensate for the dryness

 In addition, a person with dry eyes may have difficulty wearing contacts.